sharife/golden-thread/site/content/programs/_index.md

     text: >-
       Each year, Golden Thread Productions celebrates International Women’s Day by showcasing the work of leading Middle Eastern women artists.
-Previous programs have focused on female solo performers, activism by women artists, artists who explore sexuality, and the intersection of tradition and innovation in art forms.
+Previous programs have focused on solo performance, activism, explorations of sexuality, and the intersection of tradition and innovation in art forms.
   - cta: Learn more
     heading: Fairytale Players
     imageUrl: /img/hero-fairytale-players.jpg